Elmer Berger (rabbi)

 Elmer Berger (May 27, 1908 – October 5, 1996) was a Jewish Reform rabbi widely known for his anti-Zionism.
 He was the executive director of the American Council for Judaism from its founding in 1942 until 1955.
-After this time, he served as a consultant until he was forced to resign in 1968, when he founded American Jewish Alternatives to Zionism.
+Following this period, he continued his involvement with the organization as a consultant until 1968, when he was forced to resign.
+He subsequently established American Jewish Alternatives to Zionism.